modmore/docs/en/01_Agenda/v1/02_Custom_Manager_Page/03_Categories.md

 [![](img/category-edit.png)](img/category-edit.png)

 You could set the category name, the category alias and you could toggle it to inactive.
+And you could set the category text and background color with a color picker.

 The category could be linked with a MODX resource.
 This combo field is only shown, when the system setting `agenda.parents_category` is filled with a comma separated list of resources, that are parents for the resources selectable with the combo field.
-And you could set the category text and background color with a color picker.
+This combo has a select, a preview and a quickedit button.
+The resource could be edited in a new window with an alt click on the quickedit button.

 [![](img/category-colorpicker.png)](img/category-colorpicker.png)